The Citadel NCBI Leadership Team

 The Citadel's first direct experience with NCBI took place in the summer of 2011.
 Robert Dungey and Joyce Shabazz, a senior NCBI training team, presented the "Welcoming Diversity" workshop that is the mainstay of the program.
 Senior staff, Deans, Department Heads, the Commandant's Department, faculty members and frontline staff were all represented at this workshop.
 The response to the workshop was overwhelmingly positive and the college moved forward to develop its own team.

 In February 2012, Robert Dungey and Joyce Shabazz returned to campus and provided a three-day "Train-the-Trainer" workshop.
 Eighteen members of the Citadel faculty and staff attended this in-depth session, and a group of these individuals make up our training team.
-A second "Train-the-Trainer" was held in collaboration with MUSC's NCBI team.
-Once again, Robert Dungey and Joyce Shabazz facilitated a wonderful learning experience.
-The following members of the team have completed a Train-the-Trainer and remain involved in the program.
+Under the supervision of Julie Lipovsky, The Citadel built its training team and hosted its first workshop in the 2012-2013 academic year.
+Workshops continue to be offered as an open-invitation and to select groups.

-Student Club: NCBI Leadership for Leadership in Diversity/Respect (NCBI-LDR) is open to all SCCC students and meets regularly during the school year.
+- Student Club: NCBI Leadership for Leadership in Diversity/Respect (NCBI-LDR) a cadet club that is open to all SCCC students and meets regularly during the school year.

-NCBI Team is open to faculty, staff, administrators, CGC, and active duty military students including MECEPS.
+- NCBI Team is open to faculty, staff, administrators, CGC, and active duty military students including MECEPS.
 The team meets once a month during the fall and spring academic terms.

-The Training Team meetings are open to NCBI Team members who have completed the three-day Train-the-Trainer workshop and are scheduled as needed for management of the Citadel NCBI and preparing for workshops.
+- The Training Team meetings are open to NCBI Team members who have completed the three-day Train-the-Trainer workshop and are scheduled as needed for management of the Citadel NCBI and preparing for workshops.